Trey Gunn

 Trey Gunn (born December 13, 1960) is an American musician, known for being in the progressive rock band King Crimson from 1994 to 2003.
-He plays Warr Guitar and Chapman Stick instruments.
+He plays Warr Guitar, Chapman Stick and bass guitar.

 Biography

 A native Texan who now resides in New Mexico, Gunn began playing classical piano when he was 7.
 He has also played electric bass, electric and acoustic guitar, keyboards, and the touch guitar.
 He moved to Eugene, Oregon and played in punk bands while earning a degree in classical music composition at the University of Oregon.
 Next, he moved to New York City and began a professional career in music.

-For a while he was a student of Guitar Craft with founder Robert Fripp and appeared on several Robert Fripp as well as the League of Crafty Guitarists recordings.
-From 1988 to 1991, he toured playing a Chapman Stick in the UK and Europe, with Toyah Willcox, Robert Fripp, and Paul Beavis.
+He was one of the initial students of Guitar Craft, founded and instructed by Robert Fripp, and appeared on several of the earliest League of Crafty Guitarists albums.

-At first he played under the band project name "Fripp, Fripp" who by the second tour became Sunday All Over the World.
+From 1988 to 1991, he played Chapman Stick in a quartet, with Toyah Willcox, Robert Fripp, and Paul Beavis, initially named "Fripp, Fripp".
+By the second tour it became Sunday All Over the World.
 They recorded and released an album in 1991 entitled Kneeling at the Shrine.
-In the same year and with the SAOTW lineup, he also played stick on the solo Toyah album Ophelia's Shadow, produced by Toyah who was to later guest on his album, The Third Star.
+In the same year, along with Beavis and Tony Geballe, he also played stick on the solo Toyah album Ophelia's Shadow, mixed by Fripp, and produced by Toyah who was to later guest on his album, The Third Star.
 In 1992, Gunn was asked to join David Sylvian and Robert Fripp in a collaborative project that toured the United States, Europe, and Japan.
 The band released The First Day and Damage–a live recording from the Royal Albert Hall in London.
-During that period, Gunn also recorded his first solo album One Thousand Years.
+During that period, Gunn also recorded his first solo album (other than a few that he had self-released), One Thousand Years.

 In 1992 and 1993 with Fripp, Bert Lams, Hideyo Moriya, and Paul Richards, he toured and recorded as The Robert Fripp String Quintet.